McDonald’s making these 4 changes to its burgers by 2024, company says

 (NEXSTAR) – Your Big Mac taste a little different lately?
-McDonald’s said it’s been tweaking the way they make their signatures burgers in about a dozen large cities, and plans to roll out the changes nationwide.
+McDonald’s said it’s been tweaking the way they make its signature burgers in about a dozen large cities, and plans to roll out the changes nationwide.

 The changes are subtle, but McDonald’s said Monday they’ve resulted in the company’s “best burgers ever.”